 - The data is selective and biased.
 No unreported cases.
 No cases from persons who avoided the death penalty in certain circumstances.

 There are other potential problems.
 We don't know how significant this survey was,(the judgement does not say) but given that only 8 death sentences were passed in 2020, the number of cases considered is not likely to be significant.
 This means that cases affected by outliers such as random prosecution or offender decisions are likely to have a more significant impact on the sample and the result.
 This doesn’t mean that there was no discrimination — it means measuring it using statistics is difficult.

 Ultimately, the number of people sentenced to death alone is probably not nuanced enough to tell us how fair or unfair a law is.

 One should not take this too far though — the statistics prepared by the applicants might be based on the only information publicly available.
 Without easy access to complete and accurate data, it’s unfair to blame its imperfections on the applicants.
 However, this might also be the case where information isn’t even collected.
 How do we express the decisions of courts, prosecutors or the police in data and quantify bias in that?

 Another point — while the data may not be perfect, proving something in law is not the same as in science.
-In the criminal standard of proof, for example, an accused is convicted when there is no reasonable doubt, and we accept circumstantial evidence even when we pass the death penalty for murder.
-I would believe that in combination with other evidence, it is possible to form a winning case using statistics.
+For example, in the criminal standard of proof, an accused is convicted when there is no reasonable doubt, and we accept circumstantial evidence even when we pass the death penalty for murder.
+I would believe that it is possible to form a winning case using statistics in combination with other evidence.

 However, an advocate will need to be able to explain numbers and statistical concepts to a judge.
 This will not be an easy task in most contexts, and will only be reserved for the most confident of advocates.